Workers’ Comp vs Personal Injury – What’s the Difference?

 Filing Multiple Claims: What You Need to Know

-workers' compensation lawyer Caroline MunleyPursuing both a workers’ compensation and personal injury lawsuit is possible when you were injured during work, but not necessarily at your place of work or when a third-party caused the accident.
-This can be a bit confusing, so examples can be helpful:
+workers' compensation lawyer Caroline MunleyPursuing both a workers’ compensation and personal injury lawsuit is possible when you were injured during work, but not necessarily at your place of work, or when a third party caused the accident.
+Possible scenarios include:

 • If a machine malfunctions in your industrial workplace due to a manufacturing defect and injures you, you may be able to file a personal injury lawsuit against the manufacturer